 Take a screenshot of any errors that shown up under the console tab.

 Navigate to the network tab, refresh again, and take another screenshot.
 You will have to refresh the page to get the network tab to populate.

-Please email us at email@example.com with those screenshots and information, and we can look into this further for you.
+Please email us using the link below with those screenshots and information, and we can look into this further for you.

 If you need help, please email email@example.com for 24/7 assistance.